avnes/valyria-packer/README.md

+# :warning: This repository has been archived, and is not maintained :warning:

 # valyria-packer

 Used to create kvm/qemu/libvirt templates that can be automated with Vagrant.
 These will eventually be used to automate the infrastructure for my playground Kubernetes cluster at home running <https://k0sproject.io/>